sarah11918/sastro-v21/src/pages/posts/2016-05-25-customizing-twitter-muting-filtering-lists-tweecha-android-twitter-client.md

 ---
 title: >-
-  Customizing My Twitter Experience Through Muting, Filtering And Lists with Tweecha on Android
+  Twitter Muting, Filtering And Lists with Tweecha on Android
 subtitle: ''
 date: '2016-05-25'
 excerpt: >-